Scan Settings

 This is for signature updates only.
 Engine updates are done as part of our build process and will be rolled out with the next release.

-If you choose to use Private Mirror with multi-engine scanning, you will need to setup Private Mirror for both sets of updates.
+with multi-engine scanning, you will need to setup Private Mirror for both sets of updates.
 You can and will need to use the same bucket for both.

 We provide a lambda function for Sophos.
 Sophos requires authentication to download their updates, so we are hosting them in a bucket where your account will be added to the permissions list.
-This is done automatically by switching on Local Updates.
+This is done automatically by switching on Local Updates

 Because the updates are taking place inside of AWS already you may not consider it a need for local updates unlike how we download Clam updates directly from the internet.
 But, if you still want updates coming from your own bucket, then read on.